 Making decisions using NICE guidelines explains how we use words to show the strength (or certainty) of our recommendations, and has information about professional guidelines, standards and laws (including on consent and mental capacity), and safeguarding.

-1.1.1 Develop an understanding of the patient as an individual, including how the condition affects the person, and how the person's circumstances and experiences affect their condition (or conditions) and treatment.
+1.1.1 Develop an understanding of the patient as an individual, including how the condition (or conditions) affects the person, and how the person's circumstances and experiences affect their condition (or conditions) and treatment.
 See also NICE's guideline on multimorbidity.

 1.1.2 Ensure that factors such as physical or learning disabilities, sight, speech or hearing problems and difficulties with reading, understanding or speaking English are addressed so that the patient is able to participate as fully as possible in consultations and care.